garabik/Slinger/README.md

  * PageUp, PageDown
  * R, G, B, Y (capital letters, with Shift) - red, green, blue, yellow buttons on the remote

-These keys should be somewhat sensible for a range of remotes, if you need to change them, edit the keyMap.set definitions at the top of `webplay.html`.
+These keys follow my remote, but they should be somewhat sensible for a range of remote types.
+If you need to change them, edit the keyMap.set definitions at the top of `webplay.html`.

-For touchscreen devices, swiping your finger up/down sends the up/down events (i.e. switch channels); because on some mobile browsers, swiping down reloads the page, you can also swipe left/right to switch channels.
+For touchscreen devices, swiping your finger up/down sends the up/down events (i.e. switch channels).
+Because on some mobile browsers swiping down reloads the page, you can also (somewhat confusingly) swipe left/right to switch channels.

 Dragging your finger along the right border will change the volume.

+### Powering on

+If your remote device is powered off and you need the remote to power it on, there is an interesting Catch-22 situation.
+This is not specific to this web player, but it happens with the Slinger player as well (just less pronounced).
+`slingbox-server.py` will not send any remote events before the player connects, so you cannot open the player, click on the Power button and then start the video - the Power button will be ignored.
+So the typical chain of events is:

+1. You open the player (be it this web player or something else)
+2. You start streaming (e.g. by clicking on the Play button)
+3. Slingbox will deliver the stream without the video track
+4. The player (usually powered by ffmpeg) will buffer some data, looking for the video, and then gives up
+5. The player disconnects from the Slinger server
+6. Any subsequent attempt to press the Power button will be ignored.

+Fortunately, there is enough time (10 seconds or so) between the points 4. and 5. where you can use the remote...
+If you miss the window, hit the Stop button and then Play and try again.

+The modified slinger server is still backward compatible, you can use it the usual way, including Slinger player.
+You can also stream to several clients as usual.

+The remuxed stream in mp4 container is available at `http://localhost:8080/slingbox?remux=1` (replace `localhost`, port and `slingbox` with your values, if different from the default and/or running the server remotely).
+However, you can connect to the remuxed stream only once.

+There are some other parameters you can use:

+ * `remux=1` - remux this stream into mp4 container
+ * `dummy=anything` - will be ignored, this was my attempt at mitigating caching issues

+Anything else will be interpreted as the initial channel, for backward compatibility.

+## Notes

+What I intended to be a quick&dirty hack turned out to be more complicated and lead me through the rabbit hole of html5 `<video> quirks and limitations.

+I had to modity the original `slingbox-server.py` somewhat more than I expected, and I had to put a lot of javascript to the web player to make it usable.
+The code is full of hacks and workarounds - it is not an elegant code, but at least it works for me.